Adellama75/Adellama75.github.io/_posts/2025-07-13-People-I-Admire.md

-These are generally people which I'd like to point myself in the direction of becoming more like, in terms of producing output like theirs.
+These are generally people which I'd like to become more like - to produce output like theirs.

-I think being able to make what they make is rare and valuable, and I often wish to have known about this broad catagory of people sooner - they show that there is much more to life than studying and competition for corporate positions!
+I think making what they do is rare and valuable, and wish i knew about this catagory of people sooner.

-I am lucky enough right now to have 2-3 of them as internet friends, may this number increase in the future.
+Right now I am lucky to know 2-3 of them as internet friends, may this number increase in the future.

 ### Students (good coders, irl project pushers)